Quick guide to transom mounted transducer set up [less detailed version]

 Below the surface turbulence, below the aeration, below the hull disturbance — the water is stable and perfect for sonar.
 The problem is getting there with a factory mount, which has a fixed adjustment range and wasn't built for the pressure and drag of real fishing speeds.

-This is the gap TIG Integrity products were built to fill — deeper, closer to the transom, held firmly at speed.
+This is the gap TIG Integrity products were built to fill — deeper, closer to the transom, held firmly at speed with quick and easy positional adjustment.

 | Transducer Brand | Compatible Mount |